DRR

 LUT based processing modes

 • This projection simulates a beam that starts with the intensity 1 and is attenuated by every voxel it passes.
-The attenuation coefficient of each voxel is defined in an external look-up table (LUT) that must be connected to the inLUT.
+The attenuation coefficient of each voxel is defined in an external lookup table (LUT) that must be connected to the inLUT.
 The attenuation coefficients must be in a range from 1 (no attenuation) to 0 (total extinction).
-After all target pixels have been calculated they are scaled from the (0..1) range to the out image grey value range (0..2^b-1 with b as the out image bit depth).
+After all target pixels have been calculated, they are scaled from the (0..1) range to the output image gray value range (0..2^b-1 with b as the output image bit depth).

 By default, the center of the 3D voxel cube is aligned with the center of the source-detector line.
 This setup can be changed with the Input Image Settings parameters.